DanielHuisman/django-oauth-hub/README.md

 # Django OAuth Hub

-OAuth client and server for Django using authlib.
+OAuth client and server for Django using [Authlib](https://github.com/lepture/authlib).

 **NOTE: This library is still under development and mostly undocumented.
 It is currently not recommended for use in (production) applications.**